-- Install your System 200V with your CPU. - Wire the system by connecting cables for voltage supply and signals. - Connect the Ethernet jack of the Ethernet PG/OP channel to Ethernet - Switch on the power supply. - $\rightarrow$ After a short boot time the CP is ready for communication.
+- 3. Connect the Ethernet jack of the Ethernet PG/OP channel to Ethernet. - 4.
+Switch on the power supply. - After a short boot time the CP is ready for communication.
 He possibly has no IP address data and requires an initialization.